1729

 |> Seq.map (fun x -> x |> Seq.distinct)

-It will give Sequence of Sequences which contains tuple of numbers.
-Where tuple is in form of (a , b, a^3 + b^3).
-Dirty hack part I couldn’t get it right so I will be grateful if someone can provide better solution in that part.
+It will give a Sequence of Sequences which contains tuples of numbers.
+Where the tuple is in the form of (a, b, a^3 + b^3).
+The dirty hack part I couldn't get right, so I'll be grateful if someone can provide a better solution for that part.

-We have all the things.
-It’s time to put data to view.
+We have everything.
+It's time to put the data to view.

 let form = new Form(Visible = true, Text = "A Simple F# Form",